opencats/gitbook/README.md

 ### Dependencies

 The main dependencies for this software are PHP and MariaDB.
-PHP 7.2 is the maximum level supported, and MariaDB 10.6.
-Higher levels may work, abut are untested!
-Note that MySQL is now unsupported due to some divergence between MariaDB and MySQL.
+PHP 7.2 and MariaDB 10.6 are the most recent versions supported.
+Higher levels may work, but are untested!

+**Note:** MySQL is now unsupported due to some divergence between MariaDB and MySQL.
 Additional utilities (antiword, html2text, unrtf, etc)are requried for full-text indexing of uploaded resume's.
-This is not requied for installing OpenCATS, and can be added in later.
+These is not requied for installing OpenCATS, and can be added in later.

 ### Gentle Warning